-Mark Pinsky over at The New Republic definitely has a
+Mark Pinsky over at The New Republic definitely has a great idea for the incoming president:

 Barack Obama sounds like he wants to reach back to the New Deal’s Works Progress Administration to jump start the economy with an economic stimulus proposal featuring infrastructure repair.
 If so, it may be time for the man who would be FDR to take a look at another successful–but largely forgotten–jobs program from the Depression era: the Federal Writers Project.